greenelab/deep-review/README.md

 argue about the answer to the question that we coalesce on with [#88](https://github.com/greenelab/deep-review/issues/88) for each area that the review will cover.

+## Status Report on 10/26

+We are now actively outlining the review sections and will begin writing soon.
+The goal is to have a complete draft in about a month.
+The action items from the 8/25 status report are still applicable.
+In addition, you can:

+1. Sign up to write in [#116](https://github.com/greenelab/deep-review/issues/116) and share which sections you are most interested in.
+We are in need of experts in biomedical imaging applications in particular.
+2. Review the stubs in the `sections` subdirectory and respond to the prompts with a pull request.
+3. Outline sections that do not have stubs with a pull request and discuss them with other co-authors in the pull request comments.